 - You may get reimbursed for any reasonable additional costs to rearrange your wedding date.
 This means if costs go up for a supplier, they’ll usually cover reimbursement of up to 25% of the original cost

-- If the venue has closed and the wedding cannot be rearranged or refunded, your policy should cover you
+- If the venue or supplier has closed permanently and the wedding cannot be rearranged or refunded, your policy should cover you

 - If you rearrange your wedding date, your insurance may roll on for no extra cost up to 24 months from your original date